CMSgov/beneficiary-fhir-data/ops/terraform/services/base/README.md

 ### Prerequisites
 In addition to the [Requirements (below)](#requirements), you (or the automation) will need:
 - software packages supporting awscli, yq, and jq
-- sufficient access to the `/bfd/mgmt/jenkins/sensitive` hierarchy for ansible-vault password access
+- sufficient access to the various Multi-Region KMS Keys used for encrypting configuration
-- `ansible` installed with `ansible-vault` available along your path (as of this writing, `ansible ~> 2.9`)
 - sufficient AWS IAM privileges for the AWS provider [Resources and Date Sources (below)](#resources)
 - access outlined for the remote [AWS S3 Backend](https://www.terraform.io/language/settings/backends/s3#s3-bucket-permissions)
 - read/write privileges to the state-locking [AWS DynamoDB Table](https://www.terraform.io/language/settings/backends/s3#dynamodb-table-permissions)